Review: Aster’s Good, Right Things by Kate Gordon

 Kit-with-a-small-k is navigating middle school with a really big, really strange secret: When she’s stressed, she turns into a naked mole rat.

-It first happened after kit watched her best friend, Clem, fall and get hurt during … Continue reading
+It first happened after kit watched her best friend, Clem, fall and get hurt during an … Continue reading

 Review: Hurricane Season by Nicole Melleby